+The “Constructing my Future Purposeful Life” intervention (Di Fabio, 2014) appears to be a useful intervention modality.
+A follow-up session carried out 6 weeks after the end of intervention revealed that there was some implementation of the new intentions.
+Monica was a member of the team that had the task to reorganize all the guidance and training services offered by her organization.
+She started a course to better understand the new bureaucratic norms and to acquire management competences in public organizations.
+It would be important to conduct a follow-up assessment 6 to 12 months after the intervention to confirm the stability of the results obtained.

-Summarizing at the end of the “Constructing my Future Purposeful Life” intervention Monica is more aware of her SSIF that includes also different SIFs relative to personal aspects (life partner, daughter, friends) but above all her core SIF is relative to her work role.
+At the end of the “Constructing my Future Purposeful Life” intervention Monica is more aware of her SSIF that includes also different SIFs relative to personal aspects (e.g., life partner, daughter, friends) but, above all, her core SIF is relative to her work role.
 The core SIF is in fact a SIF within which the person wants to achieve a need for self-actualization.
 It corresponds to a life domain in which the person wants to realize his/her life meaning.
 The core SIF is linked to an expectation of reaching an objective that has value and is full of meaning for the person and permits to realize his/her life meaningfulness (Guichard, 2013).
 The core SIF constitutes the basis and generates aspired SIF, the projection into the future of meaningful roles for the individual.
-In this regards, Monica individuated also her aspired SIF relative to the desire to assume a management role in her organization in order to be able to decide and act politically for realizing services really useful to others.
+In this regard, Monica expressed her aspired SIF relative to the desire to assume a management role in her organization in order to be able to decide and act politically for realizing services really useful to others.
 Overall, the analysis that compared Monica’s pre- and post-dialogue career counseling intervention narratives showed the presence of narrative change using the QuSFISEforFU coding system, thus also underlining the effectiveness of the “Constructing my Future Purposeful Life” intervention (Di Fabio, 2014).

 The case study has some limitations.
-Although steps were taken to enhance the trustworthiness and credibility of the study, the subjective interpretation of the researchers could be regarded as a limitation.
-A follow-up session carried out 6 weeks after the end of intervention revealed that there was some implementation of the new intentions because Monica was a member of the team that has the task to reorganize all the guidance and training services offer by her organization.
-She started a course to better understand the new bureaucratic norms and to acquire management competences in public organizations.
-It would be important to effect a follow-up assessment 6 to 12 months after the intervention to confirm the stability of the results obtained.
+Although steps were taken to enhance the trustworthiness and credibility of the study, future research should not only test the “Constructing my Future Purposeful Life” intervention with a multitude of other clients but also use the QuSFISEforFU coding system to evaluate its utility.
+This single case may have pedagogical benefits with respect to practitioners using the case to reflect on their own practices and generate new perspectives; however, quantitative studies involving pre- and post-test measures would provide a more convincing test of its effectiveness.
+Although the QuSFISEforFU coding systems is bespoke to Guichard’s theory, it may be evaluated by using it with other narrative approaches to career counselling.

 Analysis of this case study revealed client change after a dialogue career counseling through the use of the QuSFISEforFU coding system.
 This case study presents a new qualitative tool that has the potential to provide important information for counselors seeking to assess the outcomes of dialogue career counseling.
-This new tool permits to fill in a lack with respect to the available qualitative tools since it is specially constructed in the framework of Self-Construction Theory (Guichard, 2004, 2005) and Life Construction Theory (Guichard, 2013) and allows to reflect on different roles and authentic aspects of Self for reaching a full identitarian awareness (Di Fabio, 2014).
+This new tool is specially constructed upon the framework of Self-Construction Theory (Guichard, 2004, 2005) and Life Construction Theory (Guichard, 2013).

-According to this qualitative analysis using QuSFISEforFU, “Constructing my Future Purposeful Life” intervention (Di Fabio, 2014) appears to be a useful intervention modality.
 This dialogue intervention allows individuals to reflect on their SSIF, Core SIF and Aspired SIF (Guichard, 2004, 2005, 2013) to construct life and work project where people fully achieve their self-realization and reach objectives that are worthy and full of meaning for them permitting them to realize a whole life meaningfulness (Guichard, 2013).

 References